robvanbakel/robvanbakel/README.md

 [Live site](http://planner.robvanbakel.com)

 The app aims to make it easy for employers to create and share work schedules with their employees.
-Employees will be notified when their schedule changes and will be prompted to approve the updates before they are automatically added to their phone's calendar.
+Employees will be notified when their schedule changes and will be prompted to approve the updates before they are automatically added to their phone's calendars.

 #### Related Repositories
 - [robvanbakel/wip-planner](https://github.com/robvanbakel/wip-planner)